Single-molecule motion control: Theory

 In this equation, \(\delta(x - x')\) and \(\delta(t - t')\) denote Dirac delta functions, signifying the presence of the molecule at position \(x'\) and time \(t'\).
 Solving this equation for \(G(x, x', t, t')\) unravels the quantum mechanical evolution of the system as influenced by Coulomb forces arising from surface charges.

 By incorporating Green's functions into our theoretical foundation, we gain a deeper understanding of the quantum mechanical underpinnings that govern single-molecule trajectories in the presence of surface charges.
 This insight enriches our comprehension of non-equilibrium phenomena at the nanoscale and underscores the pivotal role of quantum control in shaping the dynamics of individual molecules.
 This theoretical framework integrates the concept of state-dependent diffusion, shedding light on the unusual behaviour of single molecules as they navigate within a lattice structure housing surface charges.
 State-dependent diffusion, a fundamental aspect of our study, captures the essential idea that the motion of a molecule is contingent upon its specific state and the surrounding environment \cite{lau2007state}.
 Incorporating this concept into our theoretical foundation, we consider how the quantum state of the molecule, described by the wavefunction \(\Psi(x, t)\), evolves in response to both external potentials and state-dependent factors.
 The presence of surface charges introduces state-dependent forces that influence the molecule's trajectory.
 These forces are intricately interwoven with the molecule's quantum state, leading to non-trivial alterations in its motion.
 Our utilisation of Green's functions allows us to rigorously account for these state-dependent effects.
 By solving the Schr\"odinger equation with a source term that incorporates state-dependent factors, we obtain a comprehensive understanding of how the quantum state of the molecule responds to the Coulomb potentials generated by surface charges.
 This approach provides a robust foundation for comprehending the quantum control exerted over individual molecules within complex environments, marking a significant step forward in our exploration of non-equilibrium phenomena at the nanoscale.
+This framework for single-electron controlled motion of single molecules combines the Schr\"odinger equation, quantum control techniques, electron-molecule interactions, and the quantum Langevin equation to describe how quantum manipulation can influence the diffusion properties of individual molecules.
+This mathematical formulation can be used experimentally for the precise engineering of molecular diffusion at the quantum level.